Jeff Dwyer

-Jeff Dwyer is a Canadian politician, who was elected to the Newfoundland and Labrador House of Assembly in the 2019 provincial election.
+Jeffrey Thomas Paul Dwyer is a Canadian politician, who was elected to the Newfoundland and Labrador House of Assembly in the 2019 provincial election.
 He represents the electoral district of Placentia West-Bellevue as a member of the Newfoundland and Labrador Progressive Conservative Party.
 Dwyer was re-elected in the 2021 provincial election.

+As of September 22, 2024, Dwyer serves as the Official Opposition critic for Tourism, Culture, Arts and Recreation.

 Dwyer served as Bowater House president at Memorial University of Newfoundland in 2000.